KulaWorkshop/Quilt/README.md

 ## Installation

-You can download the latest release from the [releases page](https://github.com/KulaWorkshop/Quilt/releases).
+You can download the latest release for your platform from the [releases page](https://github.com/KulaWorkshop/Quilt/releases).

 ## Usage